-Already different economic sectors that could be matched with different municipalities inside and outside the country have been identified/earmarked.
+Already different economic sectors that could be matched with different municipalities inside and outside the country have been identified/ earmarked.
 For proximity, a priority has been given to SADC countries neighbouring South Africa with due interest on Agriculture, Tourism, mining, manufacturing and Trade.
 Specific areas earmarked are municipalities in Zimbabwe, Mozambique and Botswana.
 As a matter of protocol, Office of the Premier is handling all matters of international relations.
-Therefore engagements with Office of the Premier office on such matters will be embracedst when need arises.
+There are therefore continuing engagements at the Premier office to assist in the facilitation of these relations.

 The partnership on a joint venture on agriculture project had been secured between MDM and India (Thiruvananthapuram District Panchayat) during the year 2009.
-Areas of interest in the partnership were; Soil Testing, E-farming, Agro diagnostic & information centre, Banana Plantation, Piggery unit, Micro-irrigation techniques and Cattle farming methods.
+The partnership was enhanced by a visit to India by Municipal Managers of MDM and GTM during 5 - 11 December 2009.
+Areas of interest in this partnership were; Soil Testing, E-farming, Agro diagnostic & information centre, Banana Plantation, Piggery unit, Micro-irrigation techniques and Cattle farming methods.
 Although not all programmes were initated and funded, the following existing projects were funded by the Commonwealth Local Government Forum (CLGF) within their Good Practice Scheme Programme.
 Through this initiative, lessons were learned and skills to a limited scale were imparted to our intrepreneures.
 Unfortunately the District did not have sufficient muscles to embrace the partnership for continuity.